-Now that you’ve decided to pursue the rewarding career in Chiropractic care, it can feel overwhelming on where to begin.
-Perhaps you’ve just started your undergraduate degree; or you graduated many years ago and are looking for a career change.
-Regardless of where you are, this article will outline the timeline of earning your Doctor of Chiropractic (D.C.) degree and help you meet your career goals.
+Now that you’ve decided to peruse a rewarding career in Chiropractic care, you’re probably wondering where to begin.
+Perhaps you’ve just started your undergraduate degree or you graduated many years ago and are looking for a career change.
+Regardless of where you are, this article will outline the timeline of earning your Doctor of Chiropractic (D.C.) degree to help you meet your career goals.

-How many years does it take to become a Chiropractor?
+How long does it take to become a Chiropractor?

-Therefore, students can expect to take 3 – 4 years of undergraduate courses prior to beginning their doctorate program.
-While there is no required major to be admitted to a Chiropractic school, many students opt to major in the Health Sciences.
+Therefore, students can expect to take 3 – 4 years of undergraduate courses prior to beginning Chiropractic school.
+While there is no required major to be admitted to a Chiropractic school, many students choose to major in Health Sciences.

 Length of Chiropractic School

 Once you have your 90 credits or bachelor’s degree, you can start your Chiropractor schooling.
 The timeline for completion depends on the school you attend.
 Most schools follow a trimester or quarterly schedule, meaning you can expect to be in class all year long.
 University of Bridgeport is proud to offer the only semester-based Chiropractic program in the country.
 This gives students their first two summers off to study for their boards, gain valuable shadowing hours, or work.
 In general, you can expect to be in Chiropractic school for three to four years.

 Students need at least 90 undergraduate credits in order to be eligible for Chiropractic school.
 Of the 90 undergraduate credits, at least 24 credits must be in the sciences (such as Biology, Chemistry, Physics, Anatomy) and half of the science courses must have laboratory components.
 All of the science courses must be earned with a C or higher.